dysath/seat-billing/README.md

 And now, when you log into 'Seat', you should see a 'Seat IRS' link on the left.

+You should schedule a job to run Monthly called 'billing:update'.
+This will calculate the bills for the corps each month.

 Good luck, and Happy Hunting!!  o7